nikkiwu/quotes-on-devs/README.md

 ## Personal Learning

-I was able to continue to practice my WordPress skills and AJAX / JSON APIs.
+* I was able to continue to practice my WordPress skills and AJAX / JSON APIs.
+* Continue to work on my CSS, HTML, JavaScript skills.
+* Format my code to be less DRY.